Places

 - Dining: Caribbean cuisine—plantains, seafood, mofongo, jerk chicken, conch, and tropical farm-to-table menus; we manage dietary needs.

-- Accessibility: Variable; we provide mobility plans, accessible rooms, and alternative routes for steep forts or uneven beaches.
+- Accessibility: Varies by island; we provide mobility plans, accessible rooms, and alternative routes for steep forts or uneven beaches.

 Extensions & Combos